MathysCogne/42_Cub3D/README.md

 - 5/ You still can't understand... look at the code

 So far, you can only get a column offset, you can't get a single one pixel.
-You have 2 choice.
+You have 2 choices.
 The first one is to create a function to render the column.
 The other one is to continue on this logic and introduce a z axis.
 This is our choice, computing each pixel using raycasting.
 So, this demonstration is a simplified version of the algo, to make it work, you should introduce the z axis (height).
 We want to keep this text simple.
 Please look at the code to understand how to introduce the z axis.
 Helper: z vector correction: sin(angle_v);